 "This is where we start the journey"

-”The teams were given 6 months time of concept and design development, international and local sourcing and then the final hurdle of building stands to bear the close scrutiny of visitors from across the hotel spectrum”
+”The teams were given 6 months time for concept and design development and international and local sourcing; the final hurdle of building stands to bear the close scrutiny of visitors from across the hospitality industry spectrum”

-After 8 weeks the 5 teams came already up with their very conceptual ideas and revealed their visions of hotel tribes
+After 8 weeks, the 5 teams had already come up with conceptual outlines and revealed their visions of hotel tribes:

 Design of the future

-“The winner of the Hotel concept competition was announced on November 23 2016 following individual presentations to the judges in front of the audience at the Sleep Conference, with the award going to the London team of global design practice Gensler for its innovative interpretation of local authenticity for its Digital Avant-Garde tribe.
+“The winner of the hotel concept competition was announced on November 23 2016, following individual presentations to the judges in front of the audience at the Sleep Conference, with the award going to the London team of global design practice Gensler for its innovative interpretation of local authenticity for the Digital Avant-Garde tribe.

 Gensler winners: Joanna Varettas, Claire Richmond, Anna Kirkham, David Nicholls (Dornbracht)

-In a first however, the judges also decided to award a Highly Commended accreditation, which was given to Tokyo-based Mitsui Designtec for its beautifully crafted biophilic room design for the Established tribe.
+In a first, however, the judges decided to award a Highly Commended accreditation as well, specifically to Tokyo-based Mitsui Designtec for its beautifully crafted biophilic room design for the Established tribe.

 Matthias Arnold, Senior Research Consultant at SINUS, found the experience of working with Sleep completely inspiring: “The chance to work with five top design studios from across the globe was a great opportunity.
 It showed that consumer research, and in particular our SINUS lifestyle model, is more than just a description of reality.
-The Sinus-Meta-Milieus releases creativity for designers, using consumer insights as the foundation for imagination and experimentation as well as the means of always remembering whom the ideas are actually developed for.”
+The Sinus-Meta-Milieus release creativity for designers, using consumer insights as the foundation for imagination and experimentation, as well as a means of always remembering whom the ideas are actually developed for.”

-Member of the judging panel, Andrew Linwood of Areen Hospitality, spoke of the responsibility of his task.
+Andrew Linwood of Areen Hospitality a member of the judging panel, spoke of the responsibility of his task.
 “Judging the Sleep Set was challenging.
 The theme of ‘Tribes’ effectively meant that each studio had a separate brief and so it was difficult to compare responses.
 However, the principles remained the same for each team - to reflect the characteristics, tastes and expectations of their tribe.
 In our assessment, two just edged ahead of the rest, with Gensler taking the lead due to their boundary-stretching approach and unusual ideas while Mitsui deserved a special commendation due to the extraordinary quality of their room.
 But I want to stress that all the designs were excellent in different ways.”